DocBohn/CowPi_documentation/docs/source/construction/nano/microcontroller/ide-mk1f.rst

 ..  include:: ide-platformio-after-creating-project.rst

-If you are satisfied with using the Arduino IDE, then proceed to :doc:`power-mk1f`.
+If you are satisfied with using VS Code with PlatformIO, then proceed to :doc:`power-mk1f`.

 |